g-oz Because

 Because our program outcomes speak for themselves

 Girls who participate in g-oz programs have access to new ways of thinking, new experiences and new opportunities.
-We’re so pleased to be able to present positive outcomes from our programs and we are excited to see these grow from strength to strength.
+We’re so pleased to be able to present deeply impactful, positive outcomes from our programs and we are excited to see these grow from strength to strength.

-Short term, we see a measurable improvement in school attendance rates and engagement in education.
-This is tracked using quantitative methods such as school attendance records, and qualitative methods such as pre and post program interviews with participants.
-Since 2010, more than 100 g-oz participants have travelled on 14 travel programs, visiting Adelaide, Brisbane, Melbourne, Perth or Sydney.
+Since 2010, more than 300 g-oz participants have travelled on 21 Travel Programs, visiting Adelaide, Brisbane, Melbourne, Perth or Sydney.
 Of these girls, 89% are employed or still studying – at their local school, at schools all over the country or in higher education.
 Long term, we expect that participants bring the skills they have learned back to their communities in an effort to break cross-generational cycles of disadvantage.

 • Kristyng-oz participant - Halls Creek District High School